CoreElectronics/CE-Makerverse-Nano-Power-Shield-for-Raspberry-Pi-Pico/README.md

-# Makerverse™ Nano Power Timer Shield for Raspberry Pi Pico
+# Makerverse™ Nano Power Timer HAT for Raspberry Pi Pico

-This is the repo for the Core Electronics [Makerverse Nano Power Timer Shield for Raspberry Pi Pico](https://core-electronics.com.au/catalog/product/view/sku/ce08492).
+This is the repo for the Core Electronics [Makerverse Nano Power Timer HAT for Raspberry Pi Pico](https://core-electronics.com.au/catalog/product/view/sku/ce08492).

 The PCB layout project requires KiCAD 6.0 or newer to view.
 The schematic is provided in PDF format in the Documents folder.